 Our exploration begins with the great modernist classic, The Great Gatsby, and the ways in which outsiders like Gatsby and the narrator, Nick Carraway, attempt to penetrate a social and economic world that operates by its own rules.
-We move then to a very different novel that was published in the same year as Gatsby, Anzia Yezierska’s Bread Givers, which details the struggles of a Jewish woman with both her immigrant family and the larger American culture.
+We move then to a very different novel that was published in the same year as Gatsby, Anzia Yezierska’s Bread Givers, which details the struggles of a Jewish immigrant with both her family and the larger American culture.
 The juxtapositions provided by these two literary masterpieces – male and female, rich and poor, entrenched social positions and immigrant ambitions – set the stage for further explorations of the city as the site for social triumphs and tragedies in Will Eisner’s A Contract with God, the book credited with inventing the form of the graphic novel, and E.L.
 Doctorow’s Ragtime, one of the greatest historical novels in American literature.
-Our investigation take another turn when we read the four short novels that comprise Edith Wharton’s unjustly neglected Old New York, which moves through four decades of life in the city with an alternating focus on male and female characters trying to negotiate a series of social, artistic, and moral complexities.
+Our investigation takes another turn when we explore the situation of upper class women in several of Edith Wharton’s finest short stories.
 We move from Wharton’s upper class world to Ann Petry’s The Street, perhaps the most powerful exploration of Harlem in American writing and one of the grimmest depictions of the corrosive effects of racism.
-The possibilities of American life assume a different meaning in Frank McCourt’s memoir of his journey to the United States from Ireland and into a career as a teacher in the New York school system.
+The city as a special place for adolescents comes under scrutiny in Salinger’s classic Catcher in the Rye.
 History and science fiction combine to distinguish the imaginative time traveling of Jack Finney’s Time and Again.
-The city as a special place for adolescents comes under scrutiny in Salinger’s classic Catcher in the Rye.
-We wrap up the course with a plunge into the satiric world of Dawn Powell, the supernatural horror of Victor LaValle’s bold rewriting of H.P.
-Lovecraft, and the science fiction of Isaac Asimov’s first robot novel.
-These texts provide new ways of looking at race, class, sexuality, gender, and the whole process of growing up and growing older in an urban and sometimes urbane landscape..
+The possibilities of American life assume different meanings in Ha Jin’s portrayal of Chinese immigrants and Frank McCourt’s memoir of his journey to the United States from Ireland and into a career as a teacher in the New York school system.
+We wrap up the course with a plunge into the supernatural horror of Victor LaValle’s bold rewriting of H.P.
+Lovecraft and the science fiction of Isaac Asimov’s first robot novel, which offers a vision of the city three thousand years in the future.
+These texts provide new ways of looking at race, class, sexuality, gender, and the whole process of growing up and growing older in an urban and sometimes urbane landscape.
 By the end of the class, students should discover some new and amazing books and, more importantly, discover new ways of reading American fiction and the culture it both depicts and critiques.

 Nadia Cervantes Perez